 Despite The Boys’ interference, I bought my clock (I had a waiting customer and a healthy budget).
 After concluding my purchase in the saleroom office, I walked to my car, past the inimical gazes of the five ring members.
 I made a mental note of their vehicles.

 A few weeks later I had occasion to attend a second auction in the same county.
 I was on another mission; a superb pair of George III mahogany sofa tables.
-I would be flying a kite with these tables… if I won them.
-However, I knew they would sell very well if I bought them well.

 A few miles before the saleroom, I came upon the local pub and there in the corner of the car park were five familiar-looking cars and vans.
 The Boys were presumably within, enjoying a pre-auction cup of coffee and plotting their day’s strategy.